ssimsangmin49-creator/ecofriendly-polymer-compounds-incineration/_posts/2026-01-17-waste-to-energy.md

 a Waste-to-Energy (WTE) facility using the incinerator introduced in this blog.
 However, this guide was written with consideration given the limited capacity of the incinerator being introduced.

+First, we will introduce a WTE facility dedicated to polymer compound incineration, equipped with a 2MW steam boiler-based power generation facility.

+## Incinerator Size

+Incinerators used in WTE for polymer compound incineration should be at least 1,500 mm in diameter (2,000 or 2,500 mm recommended).
+Parallel operation of multiple incinerators is recommended.
+This ensures sufficient heat generation.
+Connecting two or more incinerators in parallel ensures continued operation in the event of one incinerator failure.